 - Limited survey design customization compared to dedicated survey tools

-- Full value only accessible if you're already using the broader Pendo platform
+- Full value requires investment in the broader Pendo platform

 Pendo Pricing